Martian01/mrhttpd/Readme.md

 It is noticeable that a fully threaded design like mrhttpd benefits particularly well from the CK patch, whereas the event-driven design of Lighttpd often seems to perform slightly better under the vanilla kernel.

-## Docker
+## Docker or Podman

-A Dockerfile is provided that can be used to build Docker images.
-On Docker Hub there is a pre built-image available that has been built using the configuration file `mrhttpd-docker.conf` from the repository.
-You can employ that Docker image via
+Container files are provided in the directory `container`.
+They can be used to build container images with docker or podman.

+Pre-built images are available on Docker Hub.
+For instance, you can start a web server via

-	docker run -d -p 8080:8080 -v <document directory>:/opt/mrhttpd/public dockahdockah/mrhttpd
+	docker/podman run -d -p 8080:8080 -v <document directory>:/opt/mrhttpd/public dockahdockah/mrhttpd

-If you want to display your own error pages, you can mount a directory on `/opt/mrhttpd/private`.
+If you want to display your own error pages, you can mount a volume on `/opt/mrhttpd/private`.
+All local directories must be specified as absolute paths.

-There is an alternative Docker image `dockahdockah/mrhttpd-fs` built with the configuration file `mrhttpd-docker-fs.conf`.
-It is designed to accept file uploads and file deletions, and provides JSON directory listings.
-It can be used as a simple HTTP-based file server.
-The file access can be restricted via environment variables.
+If you want to start a file server that allows file uploads, file deletions and JSON directory listings you can use a different image:

+	docker/podman run -d -p 8080:8080 -v <document directory>:/opt/mrhttpd/public dockahdockah/mrhttpd-fs

+The file access can be restricted via environment variables according to the mechanisms described in this document.

 ## References